NouKod-Haiti/docs/docs/contributing.md

 Some changes though are "substantial", and we ask that these be put through a bit of a design process and produce a consensus among the core team.

 The "RFC" (request for comments) process is intended to provide a consistent and controlled path for new features to enter the project.
-You can contribute by visiting the [rfcs repository](https://github.com/reactjs/rfcs).

 ### License {#license}

 By contributing to this doc, you agree that your contributions will be licensed under its MIT license.